bthol/inPlace/README.md

-# sysmod
+# inPlace
-Developer: Blake Thollaug
+**Developer**: Blake Thollaug

-Description: Sysmod is tool for designing inventory systems that employs the simulation of storing, organizing, and retrieving in parametric inventory models.
+**Description**: inPlace is tool for designing inventory systems that employs the simulation of storing, organizing, and retrieving in parametric inventory models.
 Visuals are corporate academic style.

+## About
 Each spatial model is an organized list of objects, where each object represents a point in the space modelled.

 Their method of generation is three levels of nested iteration (cubic complexity; O(n^3)).
 This ineffeciency was unfortunately necessary to ensure every point in the spatial model was generated.
 However, the inefficiency occurs only during model generation, and will not affect operation on the model.